A delicious sugar free cake with a forgotten grain

 An easy sugar free cake recipe with only a few ingredients

 The top layer of this cake consists of only two main ingredients: millet and coconut milk.
-Make sure that your coconut milk is thick and creamy like this one.
+Make sure that your coconut milk is thick and creamy.
 Besides that you will need water for boiling your millet and perhaps some xylitol or erythritol for sweetness.
 I made the base of this sugar free cake of almonds, pumpkin seeds and dates, mostly because I happened to have those at home.
 These tastes form an excellent combination but other seeds, dates and dried fruits will also do.
 Try walnuts with dried figs for example.

 This sugar free cake is fairly simple, meaning it can be used as a base for testing alternatives tastes and sugar free recipes.